mosip/documentation/docs/abis.md

 Providing a unique identity for a resident is one of the key features of any identity platform.
 To achieve this, MOSIP interfaces with an **Automated Biometric Identification System (ABIS)** to perform the de-duplication of a resident's biometric data.

-The ABIS system never comes to know about residents' identities.
-Any Personally Identifiable Information (PII) such as demographic details or AID (application ID for applicant) is not shared with the ABIS system.
+The ABIS system never learns about residents' identities.
+Any Personally Identifiable Information (PII), such as demographic details or an applicant's AID (application ID), is not shared with the ABIS system.
 Internally, MOSIP maintains a mapping between the ABIS-specific reference ID and the AID of the resident.

 {% hint style="info" %}
 ABIS is used for 1:N deduplication.
-For 1:1 authentication [Biometric SDK](biometric-sdk.md) is used.
+For 1:1 authentication, [Biometric SDK](biometric-sdk.md) is used.
 MOSIP does not recommend using an ABIS for 1:1 authentication.
 {% endhint %}

 ![](\_images/abis.png)